-- Engagement in projects and activities that are devoted to the public good.
+- Engagement in projects and activities that are devoted to advancing the public good.

-- Service activity that is reciprocally beneficial to the community and students and is relevant to course objectives.
+- Activity that is reciprocally beneficial to the community and students and is relevant to course objectives.

-- Structured reflection that enhances student understanding of connections between course content and service.
+- Structured reflection that enhances student understanding of connections between course content and community engagement.

-For class-based (project-based) courses, in order to receive Service-Learning course designation and Experiential Learning Requirement credit, the project must engage students in at least 40 hours of experiential learning.
+For class-based (project-based) courses, in order to receive Community-Based Learning (formerly Academic Service-Learning) course designation and Experiential Learning Requirement credit, the project must engage students in at least 40 hours of experiential learning.
 These hours can include preparation, learning, and reflection, but it is recommended that 15 to 30 of these hours be completed through on-site, direct service.

-For more information about teaching an Academic Service-Learning course click here.
+For more information about teaching an Community-Based Learning course click here.

 Community Engaged Learning Courses

-Classes that do not have the Service-Learning course designation, but involve a community component are known as Community Engaged Learning courses.
-These courses include reciprocal learning between the university and community, but do not reach the 40-hour threshold for a Service-Learning designation.
+Classes that do not have the Community-Based Learning (formerly Academic Service-Learning) course designation, but involve a community component are known as Community Engaged Learning courses.
+These courses include reciprocal learning between the university and community, but do not reach the 40-hour threshold for a Community-Based Learning (formerly Academic Service-Learning) designation.

 For more information about teaching a Community Engaged Learning course click here.